Kong/koko/docs/contract.md

 # Public contract of Koko

-This document lays out public contract, also known as "Compatibility promise" of Koko.
-Koko adheres to Semantic Versioning and the maintainers will strive to ensure that no breaking changes take place in minor or patch releases.
+This document lays out a public contract, also known as a "Compatibility promise" of Koko.
+Koko adheres to [Semantic Versioning](https://semver.org) and its maintainers will strive to ensure that no breaking changes take place in minor or patch releases.
 The maintainers of the project reserve rights to introduce breaking changes in minor releases for the major version number '0'.